 Let’s agree on this, that this wonderful art called “cinema” can change our lives.

-It can make us dream, set goals, travel mentally, and most importantly claim a life we have never imagined.
+make us dream, set goals, travel mentally, and most importantly claim a life we have never imagined.

 Who hasn’t seen James Ivory’s 1985 film A Room with a View?